igwgames/nes-test/README.md

 call `.run()` to execute the commands.
 Any assertions that fail will throw an exception - which will fail tests in jasmine and tell you which assertion failed.
 (You can use try/catch to override this)

-The one constructor parameter is the path to a rom file, relative to the directory that the test runner binary starts in.
+The one constructor parameter is the path to a rom file, relative to the current script file.

 ```javascript
 const sequence = new NesTestSequence('./roms/rom.nes');